toshiakit/tango_ideas/beginner_practica.md

 * Frequency: every Thursday from 7:30 pm to 10:00 pm (we may have planned cancellation in resource constraints)

 ## Pre-milonga class
 **Focus on fundamentals, not the steps.
-Less time talking, more time trying.**
+Less time talking, more time trying.
+Make the class interactive**
 * Instructors: the lead instructor will be chosen from the principal mentors on a rotation basis and others assist
   * If Toby and Wailing teach one week, Toshi and Emilen assist that week, and Toshi and Emilen teach next week as Tony and WaiLing assist.
   * This is meant to reduce the burden on principal mentors and learn from one another on instructions - what works and doesn't work, what changes we want to make.